ellenklehman/doctors-office-sql/README.md

 ###First week of databases and SQL

 ##Set Up
 To set up this program, clone the repository from Github and open the program in your terminal.
-You will also need to create a database with multiple tables as outlined below using SQL.
+You will need to create a database with multiple tables as outlined below using SQL.

 CREATE DATABASE doctor_office;